Uebix/php-Outlook-Web-Access/README.md

 Licence = OSL 3.0
 http://opensource.org/licenses/osl-3.0.php Open Software License (OSL 3.0)

+# php-Outlook-Web-Access is not more supported for free because it is a very old proof of concept with a lot of warnings and bad programming practices #

 ## Example: ##

 #### 1) Set parameters in exchange_config.php ####